 Many contractors avoid non-contact splices if they can because they are more challenging to tie.
 They require extra steps and ties to keep the laps separate.

 “When you separate them, you’re basically putting two extra ties in, because you’re putting four ties in instead of two,” says Paolo Benedetti, president of Aquatic Technology Pool & Spa in Morgan Hill, Calif.
 “You’re having to tie the end of each bar off to the perpendicular bar crossing under it or going over it, so that tip isn’t bouncing when they’re shooting or walking on it.”

 Others object to the fact that they make the grid more crowded, with the laps being set 2- to 4 inches apart.
 This can cause more rebound as the concrete bounces off all the steel, they believe.

 While most municipalities only require non-contact splices on commercial installations, some builders believe they should be used for all pools.
 Benedetti requires this of his steel contractor, citing the International Building Code.

-And while many find non-contact splices more difficult to make, Benedetti believes they’re actually easier than the alternative in some cases.
+And while many find non-contact splices more challenging to make, Benedetti believes they are easier than the alternative in some cases.
 If a local jurisdiction requires non-contact splices, they may allow the contact method when the contractor provides test panels.
-Engineers also may require this on certain jobs if they prefer non-contact splices.
+Engineers also may need this on specific jobs if they prefer non-contact splices.
 To create the test panel, the contractor must shoot a specified area of shotcrete, say 4-by-4 feet, with reinforcement in place.
 Then the engineer or government official inspects it to see how well the rebar is encased.
-Neil Anderson, principal of Neil O. Anderson and Associates, a Terracon Company, might be more prone to require this for a dry shotcrete, or gunite, job.
+Neil Anderson, principal of Neil O. Anderson and Associates, a Terracon Company, might be more prone to require this for dry shotcrete, or gunite, job.